 We protect you against catastrophic out-of-pocket expenses for covered services.
-Your annual out-of-pocket expenses for covered services, including deductibles, copayments and/or coinsurance, cannot exceed \$4,000 for Self Only enrollment, or \$5,000 Self and Family coverage.
+Your annual out-of-pocket expenses for covered services, including copayments and/or coinsurance, cannot exceed \$5,000 for Self Only enrollment, or \$6,500 for Self Plus One or Self and Family coverage.
+Effective January 2016, Department of Health & Human Services (HHS) guidelines state that no individual shall be responsible for more than \$6,850 in covered out-of-pocket expenses per plan year.